eutinawei/94870-portfolio/final_project_Yu-Ting.md

 ### Project Outline

 1. Summary:
-I plan to analyze how people's preference for social media platform changed throughout the years, and with the analysis on what every social media's main focus is.
-I believe by doing so, it would be interesting to see how people's online interaction patterns evolved.
+I plan to analyze how people's preference for books have changed throughout the years.
+I am interested in doing research on how ebooks perform, and if people are gradually stopping to read physical books.

 2. structure
-* Data & graphs about the distribution of various social media platform
+* Data & graphs about the distribution and trend of physical and ebooks
-* Some analysis about the differences between social media platforms
+* Some analysis about the differences between various ebooks brands
-* Combine the previous two sections to further analyze the evolution of humans' online interaction preference
+* Combine the previous two sections to further analyze the change of people's reading habits

 ### Initial Sketches

 ### The Data

-There are a lot of data about social media on [statista](https://www.statista.com/topics/1164/social-networks/#topicHeader__wrapper).
-I plan to first utilize the data for separate platforms to come up with some graphs to analyze their performance throughout the years.
-Then I plan to combine and compare them to view the trends.
-I am also considering analyzing the data by gender and by country to see if the trends differ.
+There are some relevant data on statista like [E-Books Still No Match for Printed Books](https://www.statista.com/chart/24709/e-book-and-printed-book-penetration/), or [Page Turner: Printed Book Sales Rising Again in the U.S.](https://www.statista.com/chart/27285/printed-book-unit-sales-timeline-united-states/), or [Share of adults who have read an e-book in the last 12 months in the United States from 2011 to 2019](https://www.statista.com/statistics/237070/frequency-of-reading-e-books-on-an-ebook-reader-in-the-united-states/).
+So far the data I found has been indicating that physical books are still the mainstream type; however, I am also curious about the trends throughout the year, and I am still looking for relevant data toward that.

 ### Method and Medium